A good night’s sleep may help to improve your performance!

 Being physically active, but not too close to bedtime.

 - Regular physical activity can improve your sleep.
-Consider visiting or the Columbia Health Physical Activity page for more information on getting your body moving.
+Consider visiting the Columbia Health Physical Activity page for more information on getting your body moving.

 Optimizing your bedroom environment.